OoliteProject/oolite/installers/win32/Oolite_Readme.txt

 Switching between full screen and windowed mode, or changing resolution
 -----------------------------------------------------------------------

-This should work significantly better than in previous versions of Oolite for Windows.

 There are still some problems with models and their textures, but for the most part all the textures get reinitialised and keep working.